Gojer16/Book-Management-API/README.md

-# 📚 Book Management App
+# 📚 Librora

 A full-stack web application for managing book collections with authentication, CRUD operations, and advanced search/filtering.
-Built with Node.js, Express, MongoDB, and a modern frontend.
+Built with Node.js, Express, MongoDB, and Next.js.

 ## 🚀 Features